Bedbugs on bed

 Breeding Habits of Bedbugs

 An individual bedbug isn't hard to kill.
-What's hard is finding and killing every single one of them.
-But that's what you have to do to solve a bedbug problem.
+What's hard is finding and killing every single one of them – and that's exactly what solving a bedbug problem takes.

 Health and Safety Risks

-There aren't many good things about bedbugs, but one nice thing you can say about them is that they don't spread disease.
+There aren't many good things to say about bedbugs, but one is that they don't spread disease.

 That doesn't mean they're harmless.
-The bites can be extremely itchy and cause raised lumps as a result of an allergic reaction.
-Bites can cause insomnia, anxiety, and skin problems.
+The bites can be extremely itchy and cause raised lumps as a result of an allergic reaction, and can lead to insomnia, anxiety and skin problems.

-Many people find that one of the worst aspects of bedbugs is the psychological stress.
-It's impossible to sleep when bugs start biting you once the lights are out.
-That's why it's important to get rid of bedbugs as soon as you identify a problem.
+Many people find the psychological stress one of the worst aspects of bedbugs.
+It's hard to sleep when bugs start biting once the lights are out – which is why it's important to act as soon as you identify a problem.

 Identifying Signs of a Bedbug Infestation

-The first clues of a bedbug problem are bed bug sightings or bites.
-You'll find people saying you can identify bedbug bites by size, shape, or pattern.
-But in our experience, that's not true.
-Everyone reacts differently to bedbug bites.
-Some people get huge, itchy red welts, while other people don't react at all.
+The first clues are usually bed bug sightings or bites.
+You'll find people claiming you can identify bedbug bites by size, shape or pattern, but in our experience that's not reliable – everyone reacts differently.
+Some people get huge, itchy red welts, while others don't react at all.

-Bedbug bites look like the bites of other insects, like mosquitoes.
-But if you get lots of bites without being outdoors or you get bitten in the winter, you might have bedbugs.
+Bedbug bites look like the bites of other insects, such as mosquitoes.
+But if you get lots of bites without being outdoors, or you get bitten in winter, you might have bedbugs.
+Along with sightings and bites, look out for these other signs:

-- Droppings.
-Because bedbugs only feed on blood, their droppings leave stains.
-Bedbug droppings resemble small black dots, like from a permanent marker.
-You'll find droppings on bedsheets, mattress seams, bed frames, or other places bedbugs hide.
+• Droppings.
+Because bedbugs feed only on blood, their droppings leave stains – small black dots, like from a permanent marker – on bedsheets, mattress seams, bed frames and other hiding places.

-- Blood spots.
-Sometimes, you'll crush a feeding bedbug by moving in your sleep.
-That can leave a small blood spot on the bedsheets.
+• Blood spots.
+You may crush a feeding bedbug by moving in your sleep, leaving a small blood spot on the sheets.

-- Shed skins.
-Bedbugs shed their skins to grow.
-The shed skin looks a lot like the adult insects, but is an orange colour and hollow inside.
+• Shed skins.
+Bedbugs shed their skins as they grow.
+The shed skin looks like the adult insect, but is orange and hollow.

-- Eggs.
-Bedbug eggs are white and visible on dark surfaces.
-However, they are only 1 mm long, so you'll need good eyesight.
+• Eggs.
+Bedbug eggs are white and visible on dark surfaces, but they're only around 1mm long, so you'll need good eyesight.

 Common Locations for Bedbugs

-The hardest part about getting rid of bedbugs yourself is finding them.
-This is especially true when they are in their early nymphal stages, when they can be very hard to spot.
-Remember to think in three dimensions; these bugs climb walls.
-Bedbugs will travel up to 100 feet or 30 m from their hiding place to feed.
-Some common places we typically find bedbugs are:
+The hardest part of getting rid of bedbugs yourself is finding them, especially in their early nymphal stages when they're very hard to spot.
+Think in three dimensions – these bugs climb walls, and will travel up to 30m (100 feet) from their hiding place to feed.
+Some common places we typically find bedbugs:

-- Mattress seams.
-This is their favourite place to hide.
+• Mattress seams – their favourite place to hide.

-- Gaps in your bed frame, especially a wooden bed frame.
+• Gaps in the bed frame, especially a wooden frame.

-- Seams on upholstered furniture like armchairs and couches.
+• Seams on upholstered furniture like armchairs and sofas.

-- Wooden furniture, like tables and chairs, especially joints or screw holes.
+• Wooden furniture such as tables and chairs, especially joints or screw holes.

 Preventing Bedbug Infestations

-Remember, bedbugs have to get inside your house to become a problem.
-Here's what we recommend you do to make that less likely:
+Bedbugs have to get inside your home to become a problem.
+Here's what we recommend to make that less likely:

-- When staying in hotels, keep your bags in the bathroom.
-Don't put them on the bed.
-Inspect beds in hotels for signs of bedbugs.
-If you find any, get another room.
+• In hotels, keep your bags in the bathroom rather than on the bed, and inspect the bed for signs of bedbugs.
+If you find any, ask for another room.

-- Avoid second-hand furniture.
-Or at least treat it for bedbugs before bringing it home.
-See below for effective treatment methods.
+• Avoid second-hand furniture, or at least treat it for bedbugs before bringing it home (see the methods below).

-- Wash all your clothes after a trip or when coming back from somewhere which may have had a bedbug problem.
+• Wash all your clothes after a trip, or after returning from somewhere that may have had a bedbug problem.

-- If you live in an apartment, seal up gaps around pipes and electrical wires that allow bedbugs to travel between units.
+• If you live in a flat, seal gaps around pipes and electrical wires that let bedbugs travel between units.

-You can also help bedbug-proof your home by keeping it clean and organised.
-The less clutter you have, the quicker you will spot any infestation, making it easier to get rid of.
+You can also help bedbug-proof your home by keeping it clean and uncluttered.
+The less clutter you have, the sooner you'll spot any infestation, and the easier it is to get rid of.

 DIY Bedbug Solutions

-If you’ve found bed bugs, you can make a big difference with a careful, step-by-step approach.
-The aim is to remove bugs and eggs , reduce hiding places , and monitor so you know whether it’s improving.
+If you've found bed bugs, a careful, step-by-step approach makes a big difference.
+The aim is to remove bugs and eggs, reduce hiding places, and monitor so you know whether it's improving.

 1. Start with safe, proven non-chemical steps